exasol/tableau-connector/doc/user_guide/user_guide.md

 #### Install the ODBC Driver

-The connector for ODBC requres the Exasol ODBC driver to be installed for Tableau Desktop and Server.
+The connector for ODBC requires the Exasol ODBC driver to be installed for Tableau Desktop and Server.

 Download and install the latest Exasol ODBC driver for your operating system from the [Exasol download page](https://downloads.exasol.com/clients-and-drivers/odbc).